Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Discussion and conclusion

 \section{Discussion and conclusion}

-In this letter, we have demonstrated for the first time that the quadrupole anomaly seen in WMAP-7 maps can be completely explained by incorporating the effect of non-circular beams and scan strategy of the satellite.
-This clearly indicates that this signal does not have any cosmological origin.
-The absence of similar detections in BipoSH spectra $A_{ll}^{20}$ and $A_{ll-2}^{20}$ in the more recent measurements by the Planck satellite~\citep{planck23} reinforces this claim.
-Prior to that WMAP-9 team released a set of non-circular beam deconvoled maps, which also did not show this particular SI violation signature, however, the deconvolution procedure renders the resultant maps unsuitable for cosmology analyses~\citep{WMAP9-anomalies}.
-The work presented here demonstrates that detailed numerical methods allow the subtraction of these systematic biases accurately.
+In this paper, we have demonstrated for the first time that the quadrupole anomaly measured in WMAP-7 maps can be closely reproduced by incorporating the effect of non-circular beams and scan strategy of the satellite.
+This clearly indicates, as was also suspected by the WMAP team, that this signal does not have any cosmological origin.
+The absence of similar detections in BipoSH spectra $A_{ll}^{20}$ and $A_{l-2l}^{20}$ in the more recent measurements by the {\it Planck} satellite~\citep{planck23} reinforces this claim, where an analysis strategy similar to the one described in this letter was employed to account for the non-circular beams.
+Prior to that, the WMAP nine year analysis team released a set of beam-symmetrised (deconvoled) maps, which also did not show this particular SI violation signature~\citep{Ramazanov2013}.
+However, as cautioned by the WMAP team, the deconvolution procedure renders the resultant maps unsuitable for cosmology analyses.
+Also, new SI violation signals are present in those maps at high-$l$~\citep{WMAP9-anomalies}.
+However, in our so-called forward, approach we evade the complications of deconvolution by the ability to estimate a correctable bias.

-In order to improve the accuracy of this analysis, it may be necessary to include foreground models and anisotropic noise in the simulations.
-It may also be important to incorporate the coupling between beam and mask, which has been neglected in this paper while correcting for the mask bias.
-This, in turn, will enable one to probe SI violation sourced by deviations from the standard model of cosmology or other subtle late time effects, like weak lensing, which will be targeted by the current and upcoming CMB missions.